cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

    :width: 600px

 TigonSQL is a library built for Tigon.
-It contains a In-memory Stream Processing engine that can perform filtering, aggregation, and joins of data streams.
+It contains a in-memory Stream processing engine that can perform filtering, aggregation, and joins of data streams.
 It is built to be a special flowlet (``AbstractInputFlowlet``) which can be used as a part of your Flow.